mertgulexe/AI_projects/README.md

 # Welcome!
-### Why don't you take a look at the project folders, each one will tell you their own stories.<br>
+### Why don't you take a look at the folders, each one will tell you their own stories.<br>
 Chronologically, we have:<br>
 1) **[A Facial Sentiment Analysis Journey: From Scraping Your First Image to a Stable Model](https://github.com/gulmert89/projects/tree/main/facial_sentiment_analysis)**<br>
 2) **[HackerEarth Machine Learning Challenge: Are your employees burning out?](https://github.com/gulmert89/projects/tree/main/burnout_rate)**<br>